ping-cash/ping-cash/README.md

 # Sociable Cash

-Sociable Cash is a wallet letting users to transfer tokens rapidly and simply by leveraging its decentralized identity directory services.
+Sociable Cash is a mobile wallet letting users to transfer tokens rapidly and simply by leveraging its decentralized identity directory services.

 Unlike other crypto wallets Sociable Cash is not aimed to support multiple protocols or different variety of tokens which is a valid requirement for wallets that are used for investment and trading purposes.